|What can I learn from this page?||How to track your feedback to monitor your progress over time via your Skills summary|

-If your organisation have set up Skill cards, they will be shown whenever someone gives ad-hoc feedback to a colleague within the Culture Amp platform.
+If your organization have set up Skill cards, they will be shown whenever someone gives ad-hoc feedback to a colleague within the Culture Amp platform.

 If skills have been rated as part of the submitted feedback, you'll see how you were rated when viewing the feedback in the platform:

-You can also track your feedback to monitor your progress over time via your Skills summary (Feedback > You > Skills summary)
+You can also track your feedback to monitor your progress over time via your Skills summary (Feedback > Anytime Feedback: You > Skills summary)

 - Progress chart